masc-ucsc/docs/docs/pyrope/06-functions.md

 module is immutable.

-It is important to motice that a lambda overload can have multiple `procedures`.
+It is important to notice that a lambda overload can have multiple `procedures`.
 If the where COND is not comptime, several procedures can be called.
 The order of evaluation is defined because the tuple is ordered.
 This is still considered a defined expression.